Start Here

 What Happens From Here

-We also offer 1-on-1 mentorship and detailed explanations of our projects (including all the challenges) in our Membership Area Subscribing to the VIP Membership doesn't affect your progress in The C# Academy.
+If you really want to take your learning seriously and keep yourself accountable, we offer a VIP Membership Area, where your projects will be graded and you'll get certificates of completion of each level.
+In this area you can also find exclusive tutorials and detailed explanations of our projects (including all the challenges) in our VIP Membership Area.
+Becoming a VIP doesn't affect your progress in The C# Academy.
+You'll still get your code reviewed.
 Everything here is free and will always be free.

 Final Word

 If you want instant rewards, or if you believe you’ll start earning six figures doing something that doesn’t require a lot of effort, this isn’t for you.
 If you can’t stand the long hours of hard work, or if you don’t like getting stuck and taking days, sometimes weeks to fix a problem, you might not have the grit, or be passionate enough about coding to make this happen.
-Maybe this isn’t for you and that’s fine.
+Maybe programming isn’t for you and that’s fine.
 It might sound harsh but that’s the reality of what it takes to become a programmer (and I would guess, to be good at anything for that matter).

 Log in to mark this article as read and save your progress.